Unseeded Fernandez, 19, reaches 1st Slam final at U.S. Open

 Fernandez went from 4-1 down to 4-all in a blink.
 Sabalenka came within a point of taking that set, leading 6-5 while Fernandez served at 30-40.
 But that chance was wasted when a forehand found the net.

 In the tiebreaker, Sabalenka went up 2-0 and then completely lost her way.

+“I wouldn’t say that she did something,” Sabalenka said.
+“I would say that I destroy myself.”

 Every point won by Fernandez came courtesy of a miss by Sabalenka, including a flubbed overhead that landed several feet long and a double-fault to hand over a set point.
 A backhand return into the net — Sabalenka’s fourth miss when replying to a second serve in the tiebreaker — ended that set to roars from the crowd.

 It was the sort of lapse that contributed to Sabalenka never getting past the fourth round in her first 15 Grand Slam appearances, until a breakthrough run to the Wimbledon semifinals in July.